Skip to main content

 Written by Support

 Market orders are the most straight forward way to buy and sell shares.
 They are aptly named because, just like in a market, you're buying and selling shares in real time (or when the markets next open).
-Unlike limit orders, you don't pick the price you're willing to buy or sell shares for (see more differences between market and limit orders).
+Unlike limit orders, you don't pick the price you're willing to buy or sell shares for.

 Market orders are completed as soon as possible at the best available share price

-The share price changes every time an order is placed, so the price you see when you place the order (e.g. $235.90) is just an estimate.
+The share price changes every time an order is placed, so the price you see when you place the order (e.g. $308.53) that price is just an estimate.
 When you place a market order to buy or sell shares, your order will be matched to best available opposite order to give you the best price.
-This is all done in real time, and the shares are traded a lot, so the share price usually doesn't change that much from the estimate you see in Hatch (especially if the US markets are open).
+This is all done in real time, and the shares are traded a lot, so the share price usually doesn't change that much from the estimate you see in Hatch (especially in the case of the US share markets, if they are open).

 Placing market orders when the markets are closed